Heinrich Heine: Travel and the Platen affair

 Heine went to England to avoid what he predicted would be controversy over the publication of this work.
-In London he cashed a cheque from his uncle for £200 (equal to £ today), much to Salomon's chagrin.
+In London, he cashed a cheque from his uncle for £200 (equal to £ today), much to Salomon's chagrin.
 Heine was unimpressed by the English: he found them commercial and prosaic, and still blamed them for the defeat of Napoleon.

 On his return to Germany, Cotta, the liberal publisher of Goethe and Schiller, offered Heine a job co-editing a magazine, Politische Annalen, in Munich.
-Heine did not find work on the newspaper congenial, and instead tried to obtain a professorship at Munich University, with no success.
-After a few months he took a trip to northern Italy, visiting Lucca, Florence and Venice, but was forced to return when he received news that his father had died.
+Heine did not find work on the newspaper congenial, and instead tried to obtain a professorship at the Ludwig-Maximilians-Universität München, with no success.
+After a few months, he took a trip to northern Italy, visiting Lucca, Florence and Venice, but was forced to return when he received news that his father had died.
 This Italian journey resulted in a series of new works: Die Reise von München nach Genua (Journey from Munich to Genoa), Die Bäder von Lucca (The Baths of Lucca) and Die Stadt Lucca (The Town of Lucca).

 Die Bäder von Lucca embroiled Heine in controversy.
 The aristocratic poet August von Platen had been annoyed by some epigrams by Immermann which Heine had included in the second volume of Reisebilder.
-He counter-attacked by writing a play, Der romantische Ödipus, which included anti-Semitic jibes about Heine.
+He counter-attacked by writing a play, Der romantische Ödipus, which included antisemitic jibes about Heine.
 Heine was stung and responded by mocking Platen's homosexuality in Die Bäder von Lucca.
 This back-and-forth ad hominem literary polemic has become known as the Platen affair.